damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 ### What is SAML?

-SAML stands for Security Assertion Markup Language, it is an XML standard that allows secure web domains to exchange user authentication and authorization data.
+SAML stands for Security Assertion Markup Language.
+It is an XML standard that allows secure web domains to exchange user authentication and authorization data.
 Using SAML, an online service provider can contact a separate online identity provider to authenticate users who are trying to access secure content.